NullTale/UnityEventBus/README.md

 ```

 ## Event Bus
-To create a local bus, you need to inherit from the `EventBusBase` class.
+To create a local bus, you need to derive it from the `EventBusBase` class

-> Note: Event bus can subscribe to the other buses like a listener, using Subscribe and UnSubscribe methods.
+> Note: Event bus can be subscribed to the other buses like a listener, using Subscribe and UnSubscribe methods.

 ```c#
 using UnityEngine;